dfds/postmortems/PM2021-004 - ADFS outage.md

 - Implement monitoring of ADFS (particularly certificate expiry via script or even calendar)
 - Identify a clear path for migration away from ADFS to alternative solution
+- Ask datacenters to apply monitoring and follow up

 ## Atendees